 Jasmine Cavanagh, an Eastern Arrente woman and young mother living Santa Teresa, NT, and 69 other households in her community have been fighting for 600 urgent repairs to their rental properties since 2015.
-With the support of Grata and expert lawyers from Australian lawyers for Remote Aboriginal Rights they took on the NT government and won!
-They’ve now established a legal precedent that could protect communities all across the NT.
+With the support of Grata, Jasmine's community and their expert lawyers from Australian Lawyers for Remote Aboriginal Rights (ALRAR) took the NT government to the NT Civil and Administrative Tribunal (NTCAT) and won!
+They’ve now established a legal precedent that could change the state of remote housing for communities all across the NT.

 Many houses posed serious health and safety risks to residents, with some structurally unsound, without running water, sewerage, and ventilation, despite the temperatures regularly hovering above 40 degrees in summer and below zero degrees in winter.

-After pushing for urgent repairs for years the residents of Santa Teresa, supported by Australian Lawyers for Remote Aboriginal Rights (ALRAR) were forced to take it to court.
+After pushing for urgent repairs for years the residents of Santa Teresa, supported by Australian Lawyers for Remote Aboriginal Rights (ALRAR) were forced to take their case to court.
 Their landlord, the NT Government, ignored their pleas for repairs and safe housing for years and then counter-sued the community for millions in dodgy rental debts.
+Not only did the community win, but the Government's counter-suit was dismissed by the NTCAT.

 Running out of the funds needed to fight the NT Government, the community and their lawyers were close to being forced to give up.
 But because of the financial support of Grata Fund, the community was able to continue their fight.